 +1 978 266 2655

 5 - These adapter cables which have Virginia Panel ZIF connectors as the mating part connect directly to the CableEye tester, each using multiple 64-pin AmpModu connectors.
 No CB boards are involved.
-This is a perfect example of test cables with connectors too large to mound directly on a board.
+This is a perfect example of test cables with connectors too large to mount directly on a board.

-When using standard CableEye CB plug-in boards (or CB boards of your own design), the boards may be mixed and matched in any order with this truely plug-and-play system to instantly obtain the connector interface you need.
+When using standard CableEye CB plug-in boards (or CB boards of your own design), the boards may be mixed and matched in any order with this truly plug-and-play system to instantly obtain the connector interface you need.
 Note that if you learn a cable with the boards in one arrangement, and later test an identical cable with the boards plugged into different locations, the CableEye software figures this out automatically, so you need not pay attention to the exact locations where boards are connected.